 This is one of my favourite recipes in my cookbook and is the recipe I decided to use in the making of this food film.
-Aside form being very tasty, it has lots of steps which make for the perfect length of video.
+Aside from being very tasty, it has lots of steps that make for the perfect length for a video.

 Grinder Films Executive Producer David Rowley adds “Simon has the energy and vision to constantly innovate new visual styles.
 He is a breath of fresh air to the world of tabletop directing and we are really excited to have him in our team.”

 Grinder Films is Southern Africa’s only dedicated tabletop studio and specialists in food, beverage and product cinematography and photography.
 Established in 2009 by David Rowley, Grinder operates from its custom-built studio in Cape Town and currently represents 9 specialist tabletop directors in both South African and international markets.

 My Food styling profile on the Grinder site can be viewed here.

 My delightful food styling assistant, Kristy Snell – a highly talented person is in camera.
 (PS her website is sadly no longer up as she is now herself a food commercial director based in Amsterdam)